cmhh/collectionsim/README.md

 ![](img/collectionsim02.png)

+N.b. that it is easy to make things go wrong.
+In particular, if a new `RunDay` message is sent before the previous day has been fully simulated, then some unusual behaviour will be observed.
+Things are actually fast, but appealing to an external routing service can cause things to take longer than expected.

+## Analysing Output

 The repository contains two test databases, `collectionsim1.db` and `collectionsim2.db`, which are the result of running a simulation with `data/sample1_01.csv.gz` and `data/sample2_01.csv.gz` as inputs, respectively--so one clustered, and the other unclustered.
 We could query these in R:

 ```r